Leeds Roller Derby: Hot Wheel Roller Derby

 Hot Wheel Roller Derby was founded in 2010, with two teams which competed against teams from other leagues.
 By mid-2011, Hot Wheel had more than forty skaters.
 In May 2012, the league travelled to Germany, where it beat the Stuttgart Valley Roller Girlz B team in front of a crowd of 1,200 fans.
 In July, they narrowly lost to the Middlesbrough Milk Rollers in the final of the Great Yorkshire Showdown tournament, where they had been ranked last the previous year.

 March 2013 saw Hot Wheels' European Roller Derby ranking at 19th, and by September 2013 they had risen to 16th.
 In 2014, head coach Jerry Attric served as coach for the men's Team England Roller Derby, where they came second in the world.
 The Hot Wheel B Team played their first four bouts and were the highest-ranked all-female team at Sur5al.
 Hot Wheel Roller Derby joined the WFTDA Apprentice Program in October 2015, and became a full member league in June 2016.

 Teams

-Leeds Roller Derby currently has two travel teams, an A and B team, which play against teams from other leagues.
+Leeds Roller Derby has two travel teams, an A and B team, which play against teams from other leagues.

 The Rotten Rollers, the initial travel team name, was retired at the end of the 2010 Season.